asyncapi/website/pages/docs/tutorials/validate-events.md

 ---

 # Introduction
-In this tutorial, you'll learn how to validate messages/events which are sent to your application using AsyncAPI.
+In this tutorial, you'll learn how to validate messages (events) that are sent to your AsyncAPI application.

 # Background context